tjhickey724/pythonintro/projects/pa1/CP1.md

 # What to hand in
 Create 2 short narrated Zoom movies
-1. Showing you running your program in VScode and explaining how to use it
+1. Showing you running your program in VScode and explaining how to use it and how it meets the **Requirements**.
 2. Showing you explaining each line of your program and how it works.
+Don't read the program, explain it at a higher level as if you were explaining it to a classmate or a fellow software engineer!

 Cut/paste your code into the PA1 textbox in the Mastery Learning App and add a comment at the top with links to the two movies.